Check Fraud is Prevalent

 Don’t accept a check from someone you don’t know.

-Don’t send or wire money to strangers, neither individuals nor companies.
+Don’t send or wire money to strangers, either individuals or companies.

 Don’t cash a check you’re not expecting.